 School-level Student Advisory Groups

 La Trobe University has identified student partnership as a key enabler in achieving an outstanding student experience.
-Students offer valuable feedback, perspectives and ideas that can improve teaching and learning, student support services and program design.
+Student representatives offer valuable feedback, perspectives and ideas that can improve teaching and learning, student support services and program design.

 About School-level Student Advisory Groups (SAGS)